 Concerns, Performance, and Functioning

-The CES program requires the following for students to maintain good academic standing in the program:
+Retention Standards.
+The CES Program requires the following for students to maintain good academic standing in the program:

 - Because licensure as a counselor requires a background check and documented absence of potentially relevant legal difficulties, retention in the program requires that students have no record of such difficulties.